 1 - Contact the Mayor or Deputy Mayor, who are individually authorized to declare a SOLE Name Title Cell Home Office Call Time Declare?
-Y/N/NA Initials If unable to reach the Mayor or Deputy Mayor, contact two of the following Council members who can jointly declare a SOLE (Attempt to contact in the following order): Name Cell Home Office Call Time Declare?
-Y/N/NA Initials

-2 - Complete the SOLE form and have it signed Fill out SOLE Declaration Form (Ensure the Date and Time that the SOLE was declared) Have the form signed by the authorized individual(s).
+Y/N/NA Initials If unable to reach jointly declare a icil mem bers who ca an Nam е Cell Home Office Call Time Declare?
+Y/N/NA Initials 2 - Complete the SOLE form and have it signed Fill out SOLE Declaration 'Form B' (Ensure the Date and Time that the SOLE was declared) - " 1 Have the form signed by the authorized individual(s).
 If individual(s) have declared "In absentia" by phone, sign and date the document, list the means of contact, and obtain signatures as soon as possible.
-Enter declaration into the Municipal Register as soon as feasible

-3 - Make a public announcement of declaration Fill out SOLE declaration and public statement form and send to media outlets, to social media sites, and/or post it on the EOC front door Media / Radio / TV / Social Phone Fax E-Mail Emergency Contact

-4 - I 4 - Inform the Government of Alberta Forward the SOLE declaration form to the Minister of Municipal Affairs via Fax: 780-644-7962 (or provide a copy to AEMA Field Officer) See also: Termination of SOLE and Renewal of SOLE
+Enter decla Enter declaration into the Municipal Register as soon as feasible 3 - Make a public Fill out 'Form C' and send to media outlets, to social media sites, and/or post it on the EOC front door nt door Media / Radio / TV / Social Phone Fax E-Mail Em ergency Co ntact , - 4 - Inform the Government of Alberta Forward the SOLE declaration 'Form B' to the Minister of Municipal Affairs via Fax: 780-644-7962